GoyaPtyLtd/BaseElements-Plugin/BUILDING.md

 ### Linux

-The plug-in was built using Code::Blocks 20.03 on Ubuntu 22.04.3 (64-bit).
+The plug-in was built on Ubuntu 22.04 (64-bit).
 The BaseElements plug-in is built as a static library ( all third-party libraries are built from source as static libraries ).

 To get setup on a fresh ubuntu install :